-Crispy potato and chorizo are a classic taco combination—one that taco trucks usually get wrong.
+Crispy potato and chorizo are a classic taco combination.
 The ideal potato and chorizo taco should be deeply browned and flavorful, each crisp cube of potato coated in a thin layer of bright red fat packed with spicy, meaty flavor.
 The chorizo itself should have a range of textures from tender and moist to crisp.
 It's a very straight-forward process to get there, but it does take a bit of time.

 Why this recipe works: